lorek/PRNG_Arcsine_test/README.md

   p-val;   String["0.0", "0.0", "0.0", "0.0", "0.0"]
 ````

-If we are to apply `asin` to some file not resulted from `prngs/prng.o`, we have to manually put number of sequences, and (log of) length of each sequence, e.g.,
+If we are to apply `asin` to some file not resulted from `prngs/prng.o` (resulted e.g., from `prngs\openssl_prngs.php`), we have to manually put number of sequences, and (log of) length of each sequence, e.g.,

 ````
 [user@machine PRNG_Arcsine_test]$  cat our_random_bits.dat | julia jl/Main.jl asin 4 10000 6